coelhone/connection_pool/README.md

 connection_pool
 ======================

-Generic connection pooling for Ruby.
+Generic (eager and lazy load) connection pooling for Ruby based on [Mike Perham's own connection pool](https://github.com/mperham/connection_pool).

+This implementation extends the existing one allowing the user to create connections using lazy loading pattern.

 MongoDB has its own connection pool.
 ActiveRecord has its own connection pool.
 This is a generic connection pool that can be used with anything, e.g. Redis, Dalli and other Ruby network clients.